(ESCI) EARTH SCIENCES

 ESCI 4370-79.
 Special Topics in Archaeology.
 (3).
 May be repeated for a maximum of 9 hours credit with a change in topic.

 ESCI 4610-19.
 Special Topics In Geography.
 (3).
 (GEOG).
 Topics are varied and in online class listings.

 ESCI 1010 - Weather and Climate (4)

 (GEOG 1010).
 Atmospheric processes and geographic distribution of radiation, moisture, pressure, and circulation interacting to create weather systems and storms; oceanic influences, earth-sun relationships, global climate patterns; human interaction with atmosphere.
 Laboratory exercises, observations, and experiments designed to apply scientific methods.
 Three hours lecture, three hours laboratory per week.
-PREREQUISITE: two years of high school algebra.
 [G]

 ESCI 1020 - Landforms (4)

 (GEOG 1020).
 Agents and processes of landform development and geographic relationships of landscapes including volcanic, fluvial, glacial, and coastal environments; soil development and vegetation associations; environmental hazards to humans; maps and aerial photo interpretation as sources of environmental information.
 Laboratory exercises, observations, and experiments designed to apply scientific methods subjects.
 Three hours lecture, two hours laboratory per week.
-PREREQUISITE: two years of high school algebra.
 [G]

 ESCI 1040 - Physical Geology (4)